llouks/cst312/README.md

 2. CVE-2009-2762

 Summary: wp-login.php in WordPress 2.8.3 and earlier allows remote attackers to force a password reset for the first user in the database, possibly the administrator, via a key[] array variable in a resetpass (aka rp) action, which bypasses a check that assumes that $key is not an array.

 Vulnerability types: Bypass

+Confidentiality Impact: Partial (There is considerable informational disclosure.)

+Integrity Impact: Partial (Modification of some system files or information is possible, but the attacker does not have control over what can be modified, or the scope of what the attacker can affect is limited.)

+Availability Impact: Partial (There is reduced performance or interruptions in resource availability.)
+Access Complexity: Low (Specialized access conditions or extenuating circumstances do not exist.
+Very little knowledge or skill is required to exploit. )

+Authentication: Not required (Authentication is not required to exploit the vulnerability.)

+Gained Access: None

 Tested in version:2.8.3